5 helpful tips when applying for rebates

-Is it time to replace your old furnace or other natural gas equipment?
+Is it time to upgrade your home's insulation or replace your aging water heater or space heating system?
 Good news, we’ve got some rebates that will help you save money and energy.

 We want to make sure you’re rewarded with every possible dollar you deserve so we’ve come up with some tips to help ease you through the rebate application process.

 Each rebate webpage has a list of rebate-eligible models or product eligibility requirements.
 For natural gas space and water heating equipment, we also have an online rebate checker tool.
 You can access it via the applicable program webpage or our mobile app and search using just the manufacturer’s name, or even a partial model number.
 Or, if you know the model number of the natural gas equipment you want to have installed, use the rebate checker to see if your model is eligible.
 Model numbers for the following equipment types are available:

 - combination space and water heating systems